m0t0k1ch1/potto/README.md

 # potto

-a framework to handle Slack Outgoing WebHooks for golang
+a tiny framework to handle Slack Outgoing WebHooks for golang

 ## Example